jplitza/nina_xmpp/README.md

    Logging can be configured via the `--log-level <LOG_LEVEL>` argument  with `INFO` being the default if not specified.

+   You can use my systemd unit file in `nina-xmpp.service` as a starting point if you want to run it on a server.

 ## Usage

 Chat with the JID specified in the config to register yourself for warnings: